COVID-19 & Blood Donation

 Masks and/or face shields are required for all CBC employees.
 Donors are also asked to wear a mask while donating.
 Please understand that during certain parts of the donation process, such as the post-donation food and drinks, masks may need to be removed.

-As of July 16, CBC is conducting the coronavirus antibody test on all blood, platelet and plasma donations.
-This test is done to identify possible convalescent plasma donors who can join us in the fight against COVID-19.
-Testing all donations will help us potentially identify more donors who can help patients suffering from the coronavirus.
+As of July 16, CBC is conducting the coronavirus antibody test on blood, platelet and plasma donations to identify possible convalescent plasma donors.
+This testing will help us potentially identify more donors who can help patients suffering from the coronavirus.
 The coronavirus antibody test is one of the more than 12 tests performed on every unit as we prepare blood for clinical needs.

 If you are recovered from COVID-19 and want to learn more, please complete the convalescent plasma interest form and a member of our team will be in touch soon.Convalescent Plasma Form